hansswaan/2gather/README.md

 Note that depending on your system setup `sudo` command may or may not be necessary.

-Note that when using the testing composition with the `-f spec/docker-compose.yml` flag, you will want to wait about 60 seconds after the containers boot before working with the API.
+Note that when using the testing composition with the `cd spec`, you will want to wait about 60 seconds after the containers boot before working with the API.
 This is to allow the chain to be established and the contracts to be deployed.

 #### Warning When Using Containers